SEN & Outdoor Learning at MOE Education

 When educators take learning outdoors they report some powerful impacts:

 Sensory integration activities and play equipment can be brilliant relaxation tools for children with all sorts of complex needs, including autism and developmental delays.
-Our resources are easily adapted to include SEN and allow for a vast range of engagement therapies.
+Our expertly selected resources are easily adapted to include SEN and allow for a vast range of engagement therapies.